jeslage/adaptive-modular-scale/README.md

 [![npm version](https://badge.fury.io/js/adaptive-modular-scale.svg)](https://www.npmjs.com/package/adaptive-modular-scale)

 A small javascript helper to get an adaptive modular scale font-size css string.
-This package is inspired by this little [tool](https://codepen.io/tol-is/pen/mQVLPY) by Florian Schulz.
+It will interpolate between two modular scales and breakpoints and will return you sizes based on the given modular scales.
+This package is inspired by this [tool](https://codepen.io/tol-is/pen/mQVLPY) by Florian Schulz.

 ```bash
 yarn add adaptive-modular-scale